MinBZK/ai-validation/docs/projects/amt/adrs/0008-systemcard-storage.md

 ### Positive

 * **Fast implementation**: The solution is easy to set up, reducing the time to get the project operational.
-* **Future proof**: This approach is designed with future scalability in mind.
+* **Future proof**: This approach is chosen with future scalability in mind.
 While system cards are initially stored in Postgres as JSONB blobs, the plan to transition to a persistent volume with versioned YAML files managed through Git ensures easy adaptation.
 The future migration to a remote Git-based storage system offers enhanced version control, collaboration, and auditing, with minimal disruption to existing workflows.